 Cohn previously served as TSI's chairman from 2012 to 2013.
 "It is an honour to once again serve the sulphur industry as TSI's Chairman," said Cohn.
 Cohn will continue to spearhead existing TSI initiatives.
-These include plans to demonstrate its value to members within and outside North America, developing its offering for European members and expanding into Central plant nutrition business."
-Knapp will oversee North American business strategy.
-He joins Compass Minerals after nearly 20-years at Syngenta, where he held leadership roles in their vegetable seeds, crop protection and customer programs divisions.
-Restum, who has worked at Koch Agronomic Services and Agrium previously, will manage and build key customer accounts.
-Hansen will of the plant nutrition portfolio.
-He worked for Dow AgroSciences - primarily in the seed division - prior to joining Compass Minerals.
+These include plans to demonstrate its value to members within and outside North America, developing its offering for European members and expanding into Central Asia, the Middle East and North Africa.

-Asia, the Middle East and North Africa.
 Compass Minerals has strengthened its plant nutrition team through several appointments.
-The company has announced: Sean Knapp as vice president of North America: Ron Restum as strategic account director: and Cole Hansen as marketing and product strategy director.
-All three will support the company's speciality plant nutrition products, including Wolf be responsible for the commercialisation
+The company has announced: Sean Knapp as vice president of North America; Ron Restum as strategic account director; and Cole Hansen as marketing and product strategy director.
+All three will support the company's speciality plant nutrition products, including Wolf Trax DDP Nutrients and Protassium+.

-Trax DDP Nutrients and Protassium+ "Sean, Ron and Cole add tremendous talent to our team." said Brad Griffith, senior vice president, plant nutrition.
-"They bring more than 70 years of combined agricultural experience to our growing specialty at the start of October.
-Menzel will be responsible for human resources strategy and management for the company.
-She will serve as a member of the senior leadership team, reporting to Tony Will, CF's president and CEO.
+"Sean, Ron and Cole add tremendous talent to our team," said Brad Griffith, senior vice president, plant nutrition.
+"They bring more than 70 years of combined agricultural experience to our growing specialty plant nutrition business."